MrCorndog-88/Sain-Presets/README.md

 Medium is similar in difficulty to I Like Pain, and Hard is close to Death Wish but with tweaks to hearing and vision to make things more realistic and fair.

-Heads up: the AI in HEADLESS versions are not performance-limited — meaning bots far away will still be fully active.
+IMPORTANT: the AI in HEADLESS versions are not performance-limited — meaning bots far away will still be fully active.
 The SPT versions are performance-limited, which helps save FPS.
 That’s the only difference between them.

 Pick the right version for your setup — generally, SPT versions are better for most people since they reduce load from AI far away.